 Black-spot tourism ‘feeds ghoulish fascination’

 Is it tasteless to turn a disaster site into a tourist attraction?
-Since the release of HBO’s Chernobyl series, tour bookings to the site of the nuclear catastrophe have soared by 40%.
+Since the release of HBO’s Chernobyl series earlier this year, bookings to the site of the catastrophe have soared by 40%.

 No one has lived in Pripyat for 33 years.
 In April 1986, the Chernobyl reactor exploded two kilometres away in one of history’s worst nuclear disasters.